Leonard Mackenzie Reilly: Politics

 He first entered political life in 1947, running as an aldermanic candidate.
 He was elected as one of two councillors in Ward 9 in Toronto.
 He was re-elected as a councillor in 1948, but he lost in 1949 when he attempted to secure one of the four positions on the Board of Control.
 In 1951, he returned to municipal politics, winning acclamation as a councillor in Ward 9, a position he successfully defended in the elections in 1952, 1953 and 1954.
 He chose not to run in the 1955 election.

 Reilly was first elected to the Ontario legislature in the riding of Eglinton in a by-election on January 18, 1962.
 The by-election was called to replace William Dunlop who died in office in 1961.
 He won the seat, barely beating his Liberal opponent, Jean Newman, by 38 votes.

 During his term of office he served as the Deputy Speaker (1966) and as the Parliamentary Assistant to the Minister of Industry and Tourism in October 1972.
 He also acted as Chief Party Whip.

 He won his first election by the slim margin of 35 votes, but in 1963 he won by over 6,000.
 He won by a bigger margin again in 1967 and in his last election, in 1971, he won by over 10,000 votes.

 In 1975, he retired from provincial politics.

-After Politics
+After politics

 After he left politics, he was made chair of the board of trustees of the Ontario Science Centre, where he served two three-year terms until 1983.
 He is credited with raising the international profile of the Ontario Science Centre, and oversaw the exhibition China: 7,000 Years of Discovery, that broke all previous attendance records, attracting more than 1.5 million visitors in 1982.

 A very spiritual man, Reilly organized the first Ontario Prayer Breakfast in 1970.
 It is now an annual event, which is held in Toronto.

+Personal life

+Reilly was married twice.
+He was married to Hilda Beulah Huffman (1912-1978) until her death.
+They had three daughters together.
+After her death, he was married to Jean Reilly from 1979 until his death in 2008.